marychacia/top-trumps-game/README.md

 # top-trumps-game
-First game made using APIs
+My first game made using APIs
+You can play Pokemon Fight, Wizard Wars or Or Yoyo Jedi